Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

   };
 ```

 The handler function is a simple `arrow` function that accepts one argument, which is an event object React automatically passes in for you (also known as a synthetic event).
-You're calling it `evt` here, but you might see it called `e` or `event`.
+You call it `evt` here, but you might see it called `e` or `event`.

 In this function, update your `state`’s `name` value with whatever text your user has entered.
 To do that, use React’s built-in `state` updating method, `setState()`.